Reviews You Can Rely On

 Credit: Jenna Ammerman

 The lumbar support is easily adjustable as far as its placement.
 However, the level of support is not adjustable.
-Despite that, it is still quite easy to get the Think set up for most people so as to conform to ergonomic seating guidelines and best practices.
+Despite that, it is still quite easy to set up the Think for most people to conform to ergonomic seating guidelines and best practices.

 steelcase think - the think earns bonus points for having the ability to adjust the...